 Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes owl were observed due to construction activities during weekly spot checks.
 In addition, since there is some potential for indirect impacts during the non-breeding season (September 1 through January 31), during ongoing work on the Caltrain ROW and the completion of OCS pole foundations, the CDFW approved the reduction of the disturbance buffer from 200 meters down to 75 meters.
 The Qualified Biologist will monitor the burrows during construction activities within 75 meters of the burrows to look for any changes in owl foraging behavior in response to construction activities.
 If any change in owl nesting and foraging behavior is observed because of construction activities, activities will cease within the 75- meter buffer and the CDFW will be notified to determine next steps.
-BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018 and 2019, prior to project-related activities with the potential to impact nesting birds.
-Nesting Bird Surveys recommenced on February 1, 2020 for the 2020 nesting season (February 1, 2020) and continued through this reporting period.
-During this reporting period, no nesting activity was observed.
+BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018, 2019, and 2020, prior to project-related activities with the potential to impact nesting birds.
+No nesting bird surveys occurred during this reporting period.
+Nesting bird surveys will recommence on February 1,2021 for the 2021 nesting season.

-Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1h: Conduct biological resource survey of future contractor-determined staging areas. x x Ongoing The agency-approved Qualified Biologist has conducted surveys of the staging areas currently being used for construction activities.
+Reporting Miti Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1h: Conduct biological resource survey of future contractor-determined staging areas. x x Ongoing The agency-approved Qualified Biologist has conducted surveys of the staging areas currently being used for construction activities.
 No special-status species or other potentially sensitive biological resources were observed.
 The agency-approved Qualified Biologist will continue to survey ahead of the initiation of activities at planned staging areas as the Project moves into new construction areas.
 BIO-1i: Minimize impacts on Monarch butterfly overwintering sites. x x Ongoing The agency-approved Qualified Biologist has periodically monitored the project limits to evaluate the presence of Monarch butterfly overwintering sites.
 No Monarch butterfly overwintering sites have been observed on the Project to date.
 BIO-1j: Avoid nesting birds and bats during vegetation maintenance. x Upcoming To be completed during Project operation.
 BIO-2: Implement serpentine bunchgrass avoidance and revegetation measures. x x x Complete Not applicable.
 Subsequent habitat assessment and avoidance of Communication Hill eliminated any potential to affect serpentine bunchgrass.
 This measure is no longer needed.
 BIO-3: Avoid or compensate for impacts on wetlands and waters. x x x Complete The JPB has compensated for unavoidable wetland impacts by purchasing adequate credits from a wetlands mitigation bank approved by USACE and SFRWQCB.